Real-time payments race ahead

 A slightly unusual feature of the system is that rather than use deferred net settlement at the interbank level – the choice of most real-time payments systems to date – in Australia the central bank will settle NPP payments individually in real time.
 The Reserve Bank of Australia is building the Fast Settlement Service (FSS) for this purpose, as a new component of the Reserve Bank Information and Transfer System (RITS), Australia's high-value payments system.
 Other countries using real-time settlement include Mexico, Sweden and Switzerland.

-EBA Clearing are currently building a pan-European solution.
-In early 2016 they signed a letter of intent with SIA Group to deliver a real-time payment infrastructure by Q4 2017.
+EBA Clearing are currently building a pan-European solution known as RT1.
+In early 2016 they signed a letter of intent with SIA Group to deliver a real-time payment infrastructure.
 (SIA is, among other things, the technical operator of STEP2, EBA Clearing’s pan-European ACH).
+Go-live is currently scheduled for November 2017.

 The functionality will allow Payment Service Providers (PSPs) to process instant payments in line with the European Payment Council’s SEPA Instant Credit Transfer Scheme Rulebook (SCT Inst) – formally published in November 2016 - both domestically and across European borders.
 The service will use ISO 20022 messaging and interbank settlement will be via TARGET2.